craftbeerpi/craftbeerpi4/docs_src/source/standards.rst

 Python
 ^^^^^^

-CraftBeerPi 4.x is based on Pyhton 3.7x. as main frameworks is `aiohttp` used.
+CraftBeerPi 4.x is based on Pyhton 3.7x.
+As a main framework CraftBeerPi is based on `aiohttp`

 * aioHTTP https://aiohttp.readthedocs.io/en/stable/